Arya068/focusOnWeather/README.md

+That’s awesome!
+Here’s a simple and beginner-friendly **README.md** file you can use for your weather app project:

+ 🌦️ Weather App

-This is a simple Weather App built using HTML, CSS, and JavaScript.
-It uses a weather API to show real-time weather information for any city you search.
+This is a simple **Weather App** built using **HTML**, **CSS**, and **JavaScript**.
+It uses a **weather API** to show real-time weather information for any city you search.

-🔧 Features:
+🔧 Features

-🌍 Search for any city in the world
+- 🌍 Search for any city in the world

-📡 Get current temperature, weather condition, and humidity
+- 📡 Get current temperature, weather condition, and humidity

-🌤️ Weather icons to show sunny, cloudy, rainy, etc.
+- 🌤️ Weather icons to show sunny, cloudy, rainy, etc.

-🔄 Refreshes weather data live using an API
+- 🔄 Refreshes weather data live using an API

-💡 Technologies Used:
+ 💡 Technologies Used

-HTML (for structure)
+- HTML (for structure)
-CSS (for styling)
+- CSS (for styling)
-JavaScript (for functionality and API calls)
+- JavaScript (for functionality and API calls)
-Weather API (like OpenWeatherMap)
+- Weather API (like OpenWeatherMap)

-📦 How It Works:
+📦 How It Works

-You enter a city name.
+1. You enter a city name.

-The app sends a request to the Weather API.
+2. The app sends a request to the Weather API.

-It gets the weather data and shows it on the screen.
+3. It gets the weather data and shows it on the screen.

-🔑 API Used:
+ 🔑 API Used
-I used the [OpenWeatherMap API] to get weather data.
+I used the **OpenWeatherMap API** to get weather data.

-🚀 How to Run:
+ 🚀 How to Run

-Download or clone this project
+1. Download or clone this project

-Open the index.html file in your browser
+2. Open the `index.html` file in your browser

-Search for any city to see the weather
+3. Search for any city to see the weather

-🙌 Acknowledgements:
+🙌 Acknowledgements

 Thanks to the weather API provider for making this project possible!